 For the coffee cake

 - In a large bowl mix together the flour, sugar, baking powder and salt.

 - Next, add the milk, orange juice, canola oil, egg, and vanilla.
 Mix until combined.

-- Toss the strawberries with the 1 tablespoon of flour and stir.
-Pour the batter into a 9″ baking dish that has been sprayed with non-stick cooking spray.
+- Pour the batter into a 9″ baking dish that has been sprayed with non-stick cooking spray.